vladikk/simple-counter-src/README.md

 The deployment scripts produces the following artifacts:

-1. Cloudformation Stack consisting of DynamoDB table and Rest API
+1. Cloudformation Stack consisting of DynamoDB table and REST Api
 2. Swagger documentation in the clients/[stack-name] folder
 3. Service clients for different platforms in the clients/[stack-name] folder